-TF IE OFFERING Shares of common stock offered by us 4,000,000 shares Shares of common stock to be outstanding after this offering 24,000,000 shares Over-allotment option to purchase additional shares 600,000 shares Use of proceeds We estimate that the net proceeds from this offering will be \$51.6 million, or approximately \$60.0 million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$15.00 per share (the mid-point of the price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents and cash generated from existing partnerships, (i) to fund commercialization investments for our epilepsy products, Libervant and Sympazan, as well as AQST-117, (ii) to fund the commencement of our clinical trials for our complex molecules AQST-108 and AQST-305, (iii) to identify our new pipeline candidates in CNS diseases and other indications and (iv) for general corporate purposes, including working capital and capital expenditures.
-See "Use of Proceeds" on page 55 .
-Indications of Interest Certain existing investors have indicated an interest in purchasing an aggregate of up to \$20.0 million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these stockholders, and any of these stockholders may determine to purchase more, less or no shares in this offering.
-The underwriters will receive the same underwriting discount on any shares purchased by these stockholders as they will on any other shares sold to the public in this offering.
+TE IE OFFERING Shares of common stock offered by us shares Shares of common stock to be outstanding after this offering shares Over-allotment option to purchase additional shares shares Use of proceeds We estimate that the net proceeds from this offering will be \$ million, or approximately \$million if the underwriters exercise their over-allotment option in full, assuming an initial public offering price of \$per share (the mid-point of the price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with our existing cash and cash equivalents and cash generated from existing partnerships, (i) to fund pre-launch commercialization investments for our epilepsy products, Libervant and Sympazan, as well as AQST-117, (ii) to fund the commencement of our clinical trials for our complex molecules AQST-108 and AQST-305, (iii) to identify our new pipeline candidates in epilepsy and other CNS diseases, and (iv) for general corporate purposes, including working capital and capital expenditures.
+See "Use of Proceeds" on page 54 .
 Proposed Nasdaq Global Market symbol "AQST" Risk factors You should read the "Risk Factors" section of this prospectus for a discussion of certain of the factors to consider carefully before deciding to purchase any shares of our common stock.

-The number of shares of our common stock to be outstanding after this offering is based on 20,000,000 shares of common stock outstanding as of March 31, 2018 (on a pro forma basis), and includes:

-- 863,400 shares of common stock issuable immediately prior to the consummation of this offering pursuant to the automatic exercise of warrants to purchase shares of our common stock at an exercise price of \$0.01 per share granted to Perceptive (as defined below), or the Perceptive Warrants; but excludes: - 4,100,000 and 250,000 shares of common stock reserved for future issuance under our 2018 Equity Incentive Plan, or the 2018 Plan and our Employee Stock Purchase Plan, or ESPP, respectively.
+The number of shares of our common stock to be common stock outstanding as of December 31, 2017 • shares of common stock issuable upon the e exercise of warrants to purchase 4.5% of our common stock on a fully diluted basis through August 16, 2023 at an exercise price of \$0.01 per share; and shares of common stock reserved for future issuance under our 2018 Equity Incentive Plan, or the 2018 Plan.